 George B. Daniels US District judge in Manhattan questioned lawyers of affected families and survivors of the 9/11 attacks and the attorneys of Saudi Arabia during the hearing and he did not immediately announce the written decision as it was to be announced later.

 The Congress passed the 2016 justice against the Sponsors of Terrorism Act over then-President Barack Obama’s rejection which led to further arguments and claims against Saudi Arabia after these claims were once rejected.

-The 15 yeas old litigation claimed that Saudi Arabia could be held accountable in the terrorist attacks even if it never agreed to support the terrorist group Al-Qaeda or even it was not aware of the money it gave as charities in the Middle East countries may have made it to Usama bin Laden’s group.
+Saudi Arabia could be held accountable in the terrorist attacks: The 15 yeas old litigation claimed that Saudi Arabia could be held accountable in the terrorist attacks even if it never agreed to support the terrorist group Al-Qaeda or even it was not aware of the money it gave as charities in the Middle East countries may have made it to Usama bin Laden’s group.

-The Judge Daniels arguing on behalf of the complainants challenged the claims by an attorney of Saudi Arabia.
+Judge Daniels arguing on behalf of the complainants challenged the claims by an attorney of Saudi Arabia.
 Then he asked: “So Saudi Arabia is responsible for every terrorist act al-Qaeda commits?”

-The Commission report found after 9/11 stated that it could not find any evidence that claims that the Saudi government as an institution or senior Saudi officials individually funded the Al-Qaeda.
+No Evidence of Saudi Government involvement was found: The Commission report found after 9/11 stated that it could not find any evidence that claims that the Saudi government as an institution or senior Saudi officials individually funded the Al-Qaeda.

 Attorney Michael Kellogg who was arguing for Saudi Arabia, mentioned the reports repeatedly, along with the results of investigations by the FBI and CIA, and said that all these reports clearly rejected that Saudi Arabia was responsible for the 9/11 attacks.